Privacy policy

 e-mail: info@genf-gesellschaft.de

-Website: https://www.genf-gesellschaft.de
+Website: http://www.genf-gesellschaft.de

 3. collection of general data and information